Transport in Italy

 Italy has a well developed transport infrastructure.
 The Italian rail network is extensive (16723 km), especially in the north, and it includes a high-speed rail network that joins the major cities of Italy from Naples through northern cities such as Milan and Turin.
 The Florence–Rome high-speed railway was the first high-speed line opened in Europe when more than half of it opened in 1977.
-Italy has 2,507 people and 12.46 km^{2} per kilometer of rail track, giving Italy the world's 13th largest rail network.
+Italy has 2,507 people and 12.46 km^{2} per kilometer of rail track, giving Italy the world's thirteenth largest rail network.
 The Italian rail network is operated by state-owned Ferrovie dello Stato, while the rail tracks and infrastructure are managed by Rete Ferroviaria Italiana.

 Italy's paved road network is also widespread, with a total length of about 487700 km.

 It comprises both an extensive motorway network (7016 km), mostly toll roads, and national and local roads.
 Italy was the first country in the world to build motorways, the so-called autostrade, reserved for fast traffic and for motor vehicles only.
 The Autostrada dei Laghi ("Lakes Motorway"), the first built in the world, connecting Milan to Lake Como and Lake Maggiore, and now parts of the A8 and A9 motorways, was devised by Piero Puricelli and was inaugurated in 1924.
 The Strade Statali is the Italian national network of state highways.
 The total length for this network is about 25000 km.
 The routes of some state highways derive from ancient Roman roads, such as the Strada statale 7 Via Appia, which broadly follows the route of the Roman road of the same name.